Gerzon Endowed Scholarship

 Juniors that are eligible to receive financial aid from Brandeis University whose GPA is at least a 3.0 may apply for the Gerzon scholarship.
 Typical awards range from $500 to $1,500.
-Candidates are evaluated on the basis of a project statement, a faculty recommendation, and for finalists, an interview.
+Candidates are evaluated on the basis of a project statement and faculty recommendation.
 Preference will be given to those who will be studying in Poland.
-Applicants must plan to take course work or complete projects related to Holocaust Studies in Eastern Europe, please see the approved programs below.
+Applicants must plan to take course work or complete projects related to Holocaust Studies in Eastern Europe.
+Please see the approved programs below.

 - CET/ Prague, Czech Republic

 - CIEE/ Central European Studies in Prague, Czech Republic

 - CIEE/ Central European Studies in Budapest, Hungary

 - CIEE/ Central European Studies in Warsaw, Poland